cube-drone/rt0/players-guide/src/player/combat.md

 * Choose another player: they may draw three extra cards this turn.
 * Discard the card played on Good Idea at the end of the turn.

-### Third Eye
+### Feint
-* Only players with Wise may use Third Eye.
+* Only players with Wise may use Feint.
-* Place The Empress on Third Eye.
+* Place The Moon on Feint.
 * Reveal a hidden Intent, or force an Adversary to re-draw an intent.
-* Discard the card played on Third Eye at the end of the turn.
+* Discard the card played on Feint at the end of the turn.

 ### Flex
 * Only players with Strong may use Flex.